musial-bright/aws-appsync-playground/README.md

 - Download and generate your API from AWS AppSync `amplify add codegen --apiId xoqnoeczwjagdebvclaitfqqxq`

 ### Config
-Remember to put the AppSync API-Key into
+Remember to put the AppSync API-Key into.
+You can generate a key in the AWS AppSync console.

-### Development
-Regular XCode stuff.
-Since Pods are used open the project with `PostsApp.xcworkspace` instead of the regular `PostsApp.xcodeproj`.

-If you make any GraphQL schema changes on the AppSync server you have to run `amplify codegen generate` in your project.
-If you made changes locally you have to push to the AppSync server ``

 ```
 /amplify/#current-cloud-backend/amplify-meta.json